 The first types of ropework we’ll go over are lashings.
 “Lashing” is basically a fancy word for joining poles or sticks together by wrapping them tightly with rope.
 In my troop, we’d often use lashings to assemble flagpoles and build tepees.

 Keep in mind though that leaving lashings behind goes against Leave No Trace principles.
 Be sure to disassemble your lashings at the end of each outing and bring them with you.
 Besides, rope isn’t cheap!
-(Except this Amazon rope, which is cheap and great!)
+(Except for this Amazon rope, which is cheap and great!)

 3b) Demonstrate tying the timber hitch and clove hitch.